mindthump/python_app_framework/README.md

     1. Install `minikube` or another Kubernetes implementation.
 I'm not going to help you with that here, use the Google.
     2. `minikube start --driver=hyperkit --container-runtime=docker`
     3. `eval $(minikube docker-env)`

+NOTE: the directory '/mnt/app-data' must exist on the node the application will run on.
+This can be done in a node setup script or manually on the node via ssh, etc.

 2. Build the images (or use docker, buildah, nerdctl, etc.)
     1. `minikube image build -t mindthump/fruit-server -f fruit_server_app/Dockerfile .`
     2. `minikube image build -t mindthump/greet -f greet_app/Dockerfile .`

 3. Deploy the resources
-    1. `kubectl apply appdata-pvc.yaml`
+    1. `kubectl apply -f appdata-pv.yaml` # Persistent Volume to create storage class and allocate storage
-    2. `kubectl apply user-info-secret.yaml`
-    3. `kubectl apply fruit-deployment.yaml`
+    2. `kubectl apply -f appdata-pvc.yaml` # Persistent Volume Claim assigning storage to the application at a path
+    3. `kubectl apply -f fruit-service-nodeport.yaml` # Service to open port 30088 on the node to port 8088 on the pod
-    4. `kubectl apply greet-deployment.yaml`
+    4. `kubectl apply -f fruit-deployment.yaml` # Deploy the application
+    5. `kubectl apply -f user-info-secret.yaml` # Create password secret (mounted in greet, but not used yet)

 Or use the Makefile.

 To manage the pods, I like to use the Rancher Desktop Dashboard.
 You could also use `k9s`, `minikube dashboard`, or a lot of other tools.
+VKK has a dashboard; see the README.md file for instructions.

 ## AppFramework